Code-Institute-Submissions/fproject/README.1.md

    *Our Songs*
    ---

    A user wants to listen some of  the band's songs :

    Press the individual controls for the desired song.

    *Our Concerts*
     ---

-    A user wants to find otu more about the next concerts:
+    A user wants to find out more about the next concerts:

     Press the "Our Concerts" link and navigate to the page, read the concerts scheduler.